Skip to content

 What is codemod-utils?

-codemod-utils provides a set of tools and conventions to help you write codemods.
+codemod-utils provides a framework (tools and conventions) to help you write codemods.
 Use @codemod-utils/cli to get started.

 sh